Erotemic/xdoctest/README.rst

    :align: left

-Xdoctest - Execute Doctests.
+Xdoctest - Execute doctests.
 A Python package for executing tests in documentation strings!

 What is a `doctest <https://en.wikipedia.org/wiki/Doctest>`__?